ellnamin/ellnamin/README.md

-- 👋 Hi, I’m Nazanin
 - 👀 I’m interested in science and understanding
 - 🌱 I’m currently learning how to be myself ;)
-- 📫 How to reach me: nazanin.salehi7678@gmail.com
+- 📫 How to reach me: behnam.salehi7678@gmail.com
 <!--- - 💞️ I’m looking to collaborate on ... --->
 <!--- - 😄 Pronouns: ... --->
 <!--- - ⚡ Fun fact: ... --->
 [![My Skills](https://skillicons.dev/icons?i=python,django,docker,linux,vscode)](https://skillicons.dev)
 <!---
-itsEllnamin/itsEllnamin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ellnamin/ellnamin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->